 The Effects of Weed on CatsKelli Rascoe | April 19, 2019

 If you partake in certain extra-curricular activities, cat owners should carefully consider where to store your stash.
 Otherwise, a curious cat might mistake it for a similarly herbal cat-friendly treat.
-Although marijuana has been deregulated across Canada and some regions of the United States, exposure has less than desirable effect on our feline friends.
+Although marijuana has been deregulated across Canada and some regions of the United States, exposure has a less than desirable effect on your feline friends.
 The effects of weed on cats can result in a stressful experience, for cats and cat owners alike, and result in an unwanted trip to the veterinarian.

 We sat down with Trupanion veterinarian, Dr. Caroline Wilde, to discuss the effects of weed on cats and best practices to help keep your furry friend safe, happy, and healthy.

 The effects of weed on cats: what every pet owner should know

 What can happen to your cat if they ingest weed

 Whether you’re actively using these products or they are sitting around your home, be mindful of cats and kittens that enjoy being curious.
 Also, ingestion, no matter what type of product, can have quite an impact.
 “Marijuana intoxication in cats can happen when they ingest edibles or parts of plants, as well as inhalation of smoke, and can cause variable signs in cats ranging from sedation to agitation,” states Wilde.
 Further, even the smallest ingestion can affect your cat’s health and behavior.

 The effects of weed on cats: what to look for

 As a pet owner, it can be hard to detect if your cat has ingested marijuana.
 Dr. Wilde weighs in on what to look for –